Suvink/docs-choreo-dev/en/pe-docs/docs/administer/configure-a-custom-domain-for-your-organization.md

 To approve a custom URL mapping, follow the steps given below:

 !!! info "Note"
-    To approve custom URL requests, you must have organization administrator privileges.
+    To approve custom URL requests, you must have Choreo Platform Engineer role.

 1. Sign in to the [Choreo Console](https://console.choreo.dev/).
 2. In the top navigation menu, click the **Organization** list and select your organization.